Your User Account

 Enabling SMS for MFA

-1. On the Multi Factor Authentication Settings page, under the SMS section, click on Change
+1. On the Multi-factor authentication Settings page, under the SMS section, click on Change

 2. On the Enable SMS for MFA screen